 The Best Bottled Water to Drink in the UK

 Buxton is one of the most widely consumed and popular mineral water in the UK, containing a slew of helpful minerals in their water.
 The water itself is sourced locally in Derbyshire that goes through a natural filtering process to make it fit for drinking.

-Buxton water checks most of the boxes when it comes to quality mineral water.
+Buxton Water checks most of the boxes when it comes to quality mineral water.
 It’s naturally and locally sourced and contains minerals with minimal processing.
-However, it’s worth noting that Buxton Water’s parent company is Nestle, a conglomerate at odds with environmentalists over water-related exploitation and other environmental “crimes”.
+However, it’s worth noting that Buxton Water’s parent company is Nestlé, a conglomerate at odds with environmentalists over water-related exploitation and other environmental “crimes”.
 So if you’re concerned with supporting such a big corporation, you might want to steer clear of Buxton.

 - Type: distilled water

 Glaceau Smartwater is a distilled water with electrolytes added, making it a great water to drink after playing sports or working out.
 Sourced in a spring located in Morpeth in Northumberland, the water is vapour-distilled then infused with electrolytes before bottling.

 Smartwater is known for its crisp and clean taste.
 It’s also available in various flavours and a sparkling version if you want more dimension and vibrance.
 The bottle, while made with ePET plastic, is 100% recyclable.

 Harrogate is the UK’s first bottled water manufacturer, launched back in 1740.
 Today, the brand exudes a sense of grandeur and elegance in its marketing.
 While the water does taste somewhat elevated, we recommend getting this sparkling version.
 Its soft, gentle bubbles add a special touch when you drink this water.

 But before we forget, a full disclosure: the large French conglomerate Danone acquired Harrogate in February 2020.
 So, again, if you’re wary of supporting large corporations, this bottled water brand might not be for you.